 APF alongside the Liberty Justice Center represented two state employees in a lawsuit filed against the Alaska State Employees Association.
 The plaintiffs filed suit over the automatic withdrawal of union dues from their paychecks, arguing that the deduction violated their First Amendment rights.
 The judge dismissed the case in a ruling that stated that the plaintiffs had voluntarily entered into binding contracts.

 In 2020, Alaska Governor Mike Dunleavy named APF Executive Director Bethany Marcum to the State Redistricting Board, guaranteeing a Republican majority.
 Marcum worked with Dunleavy as a legislative staffer between 2013 and 2017.

 Conduit for SPN Influence in Alaska

 The APF has played a role in increasing the influence of additional SPN and right-wing organizations in Alaska politics.
 For example, it "co-sponsored a town hall meeting in Anchorage on Obamacare with officials from Foundation for Government Accountability, from Naples, Florida" and with the Koch brothers' Americans for Prosperity.
-State Sen. Mike Dunleavey "said the group was helpful in introducing him to the Institute for Justice, a libertarian law firm in Arlington, Virginia, and an associate member of the State Policy Network.
+Then State Sen. Mike Dunleavey "said the group was helpful in introducing him to the Institute for Justice, a libertarian law firm in Arlington, Virginia, and an associate member of the State Policy Network.
 The institute testified before the Legislature in support of the state constitutional amendment on education."